nvidia-holoscan/holoscan-sdk/docs/holoscan_cuda_stream_handling.md

 ````
 `````

-Note that For CudaGreenContextPool, the default green context partition can also be specified using `default_context_index` if one of the partitions is to be used.
+Note that for `CudaGreenContextPool`, the default green context partition can also be specified using `default_context_index` if one of the partitions is to be used.
-For CudaGreenContext, argument `index` is optional, if not specified, the pool default green context is used.
+For `CudaGreenContext`, argument `index` is optional, if not specified, the pool default green context is used.

 The following code demonstrates operators that need to use the default green context only.